fschuhi/digital-garden-rob-burbea-publish/Index/Circuits.md

 [[Devotion]] | 1 | <span class="counts"><a data-href="Preliminaries Regarding Voice, Movement, and Gesture - Part 2" class="internal-link">Preliminaries Regarding Voice, Movement, and Gesture - Part 2</a> (1)</span>
 [[Energy]] | 1 | <span class="counts"><a data-href="Preliminaries Regarding Voice, Movement, and Gesture - Part 2" class="internal-link">Preliminaries Regarding Voice, Movement, and Gesture - Part 2</a> (1)</span>

+### Quotes
+**<a data-href="Preliminaries Regarding Voice, Movement, and Gesture - Part 2" class="internal-link">Preliminaries Regarding Voice, Movement, and Gesture - Part 2</a>**
+<span class="counts"><a data-href="2020 Vajra Music" class="internal-link">2020 Vajra Music</a></span>
+> And that's something that often goes with anger when anger is not so healthy: it gets very black and white, the thinking and the viewing.
+But there may well be a relationship between the prevention, the absence, the block, the non-existence of those circuits of movement, gesture, and voice, and the entrenchment and habit of black-and-white thinking and viewing... &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Preliminaries Regarding Voice, Movement, and Gesture - Part 2 > Closed circuit might lead to black-and-white thinking" data-href="Preliminaries Regarding Voice, Movement, and Gesture - Part 2#Closed circuit might lead to black-and-white thinking" class="internal-link">Closed circuit might lead to black-and-white thinking</a>_</span>